ms/buildtogether.tech/fairness/index.md

 You might think there isn't a lot you can do as a student or as a junior programmer to fix what's broken in our industry, but there is.
-An <span i="ally" g="ally">ally</span> is a someone with unearned advantages who is working to understand their own privilege and create an environment that's fair for everyone.
-As [this guide][dlf-active-bystander] from the [Digital Library Foundation][dlf] explains, there are several ways in which you can be an <span i="active bystander" g="active_bystander">active bystander</span>, i.e., several ways in which you can <span i="lending privilege" g="lending_privilege">lend your privilege</span> to defuse the situation and defend the person who is being attacked.
+An <span i="ally" g="ally">ally</span> is a someone with unearned advantages who tries to understand their own privilege and create an environment that's fair for everyone.
+As [this guide][dlf-active-bystander] from the [Digital Library Foundation][dlf] explains, there are several waysto be an <span i="active bystander" g="active_bystander">active bystander</span>, i.e., several ways to
+<span i="lending privilege" g="lending_privilege">lend your privilege</span> to
+defuse situations and defend people who are being attacked.

 <div class="callout" markdown="1">